bobjacobsen/OlcbChecker/README.md

 The "-h" option will display the full set of available options.

 The main program is "control_master.py"

-Plans describing the various checks and procedures are available as PDF files in the [plans/](plans/) directory.

 Files whose names start with "check_" are the individual section checks.